The Ultimate Guide to Managing Remote Workers

 - According to a report from Global Workplace Analytics, nearly 4 million workers, equaling 3 percent of the American workforce, work from home at least half the time.
 That’s up from 1.8 million in 2005, a 115 percent increase.

 - Advances in communications technology have streamlined the interaction between employers and workers on the road, such as salespeople, consultants or field services technicians.
 Mobile devices allow these employees to connect with managers, dispatchers and team members whenever they need to and from wherever they happen to be.
-They don’t need to find a payphone or borrow someone’s office.
-And perhaps more importantly, their managers and colleagues can call them whenever the need arises.
+Managers and colleagues can easily reach them whenever the need arises.

 - More businesses have come to appreciate the role of “deskless workers,” who range from warehouse forklift operators to truck drivers to construction laborers or retail salespeople.
 As mobile technology has become both less expensive and easier to use, companies can include these workers in a number of discussions they previously would have been left out of.